mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 INSTELLARMS, LIC
 Founded just after the Civil War by a former mercenary commander, Instellarms deals in weaponry and trained mercenary personnel.
-‘Excellent and only slightly overpriced’ is the usual impression consumers gain of Instellarms’ products.
+'Excellent and only slightly overpriced' is the usual impression consumers gain of Instellarms' products.
-It is still not clear how the firm’s initial stocks of arms and equipment were obtained.
+It is still not clear how the firm's initial stocks of arms and equipment were obtained.
 There was a lot of surplus equipment on the market after the Civil War, of that there is no doubt.
 However, exactly where the money came from to buy it remains a mystery.
-The firm’s early history is riddled with infractions and outright flouting of Imperial regulations on mercenary activities.
+The firm's early history is riddled with infractions and outright flouting of Imperial regulations on mercenary activities.
-However, today Instellarms is almost disappointingly ’clean’.
-It deals in large–quantity sales to legitimate governments and even has an ‘ethical arms sales’ policy in some regions.
+However, today Instellarms is almost disappointingly 'clean'.
+It deals in large–quantity sales to legitimate governments and even has an 'ethical arms sales' policy in some regions.
 There are more than ethical reasons why Instellarms will not sell to certain governments and organizations, however.
 Instellarms has several very lucrative contracts with the Imperial armed forces and these greatly outweigh the benefits of sales to rogue states.
-Instellarms does not normally operate ‘gun shops’, though some of its subsidiaries do.
+Instellarms does not normally operate 'gun shops', though some of its subsidiaries do.
 A firm with contracts to provide hundreds of thousands of gauss rifles to the Imperial Army need not concern itself with selling a handgun to a passing Free Trader crewman.